 Proximity to disposal facility network.
-The EPA39 estimates residents should be no more than 34 miles round-trip from a disposal facility.
+The EPA40 estimates residents should be no more than 34 miles round-trip from a disposal facility.
 Otherwise, an intermediate facility should be available.
 This would not only help residents who need access to drop-off locations, but it would also make large-scale disposal more affordable because of the consolidation of curbside collection efforts to a network of integrated facilities.
-At present, more than 16,000 residents are not within a 34-mile round-trip from a drop-off facility.
+At present, nearly 30,000 residents are not within a 34-mile round-trip to a drop-off facility.

 This analysis did not consider capacity of facilities.
-Moreover, as population grows, it will be important to watch where the growth occurs to ensure capacity of https://archive.epa.gov/epawaste/nonhaz/municipal/web/pdf/r02002.pdf facilities or the potential for new intervening facilities.
+Moreover, as population grows, it will be important to watch where the growth occurs to ensure capacity of facilities or the potential for new intervening facilities.
 This analysis also assumes waste is taken to the nearest location by straight line distance.
 Incorporating the road network's impact on this analysis would likely reduce the total population within 17 miles of a location based on drive distance rather than straight line distance.
 Haulers in the region may also own landfills within the region or nearby outside the region.
 In some cases, it may be economically beneficial to those businesses to drive further distances to dispose of waste they have collected rather than drop it at a competitor's landfill, for example.
+It is also possible that residents live within 17 miles of a facility in another region.
 Finally, with more data about other drop-off facilities and their capacities, similar analyses should be executed to understand the convenience of non-disposal options to encourage more diversion and ensure the infrastructure supports diversion.